xiaolei-lab/SIMER/README.md

 **out.geno.gen**, indice of generation of output genotype
 **out.pheno.gen**, indice of generation of output phenotype

-## Calculation of total population size
+## Counts of total population size
 **[back to top](#contents)**

 The following is the method of obtaining population size of every generation.
 Every elements in **cound.ind** are population size in this generation respectively.